Our Projects

 - RWTH Aachen University, Chair of Integrated Digital Systems and Circuit Design (IDS)

-- RWTH Aachen University, Chair of Software for Systems on Silicon (SSS)
+- RWTH Aachen University, Institute for Communication Technologies and Embedded Systems (ICE)

-- Research Centre Jülich Institute of Neuroscience and Medicine (INM-6)
+- Research Centre Jülich Institute for Advanced Simulation (IAS-6)

 - Research Centre Jülich Neuromorphic Compute Nodes (PGI-14)